Common Questions

 Preliminary research on HBOT and fertility is emerging.
 A pilot study in Fertility and Sterility investigated HBOT as an adjunct to IVF, finding that it was well tolerated and showed a decreased cycle cancellation rate.
 HBOT may benefit fertility through improved endometrial blood flow, enhanced oocyte quality (demonstrated in animal models), and improved uterine receptivity.
 For male fertility, a 2025 systematic review and meta-analysis found significant improvements in sperm survival, density, morphology, and motility following HBOT.
 HBOT has also been explored for patients with resistant thin endometrium during frozen embryo transfer.
 However, fertility is not a recognised condition, evidence is preliminary, and larger randomized controlled trials are needed before HBOT can be recommended as a standard fertility adjunct.

-Yes — carbon monoxide (CO) poisoning is one of the original and most well-established recognised conditions for HBOT.
-Carbon monoxide binds to hemoglobin with approximately 250 times the affinity of oxygen, forming carboxyhemoglobin and preventing oxygen delivery to tissues.
-HBOT at 2.5 to 3.0 ATA reduces the half-life of carboxyhemoglobin from 4 to 6 hours (breathing room air) to approximately 15 to 23 minutes, rapidly restoring oxygen transport.
+Yes, carbon monoxide (CO) poisoning is one of the original and most well-established recognised conditions for HBOT.
+Carbon monoxide binds to haemoglobin with approximately 250 times the affinity of oxygen, forming carboxyhaemoglobin and preventing oxygen delivery to tissues.
+HBOT at 2.5 to 3.0 ATA reduces the half-life of carboxyhaemoglobin from 4 to 6 hours (breathing room air) to approximately 15 to 23 minutes, rapidly restoring oxygen transport.
 HBOT also addresses CO poisoning at the cellular level by displacing CO from cytochrome c oxidase and reducing lipid peroxidation in the brain.
-Clinical guidelines recommend HBOT for patients with significant CO poisoning — including loss of consciousness, neurological symptoms, cardiac involvement, or carboxyhemoglobin levels above 25%.
+Clinical guidelines recommend HBOT for patients with significant CO poisoning, including loss of consciousness, neurological symptoms, cardiac involvement, or carboxyhaemoglobin levels above 25%.
 In Canada, emergency HBOT for CO poisoning is available at major hospital-based hyperbaric centres and is covered by provincial health insurance.

 Thermal burns are a recognised condition for HBOT.
-HBOT enhances burn wound healing by increasing tissue oxygen levels in the hypoxic zone surrounding the burn, promoting neovascularization, reducing edema through vasoconstriction (while maintaining oxygenation), and enhancing white blood cell bactericidal activity.
+HBOT enhances burn wound healing by increasing tissue oxygen levels in the hypoxic zone surrounding the burn, promoting neovascularization, reducing oedema through vasoconstriction (while maintaining oxygenation), and enhancing white blood cell bactericidal activity.
 Studies have shown that adjunctive HBOT for burns can reduce healing time, decrease the need for skin grafting, lower infection rates, and improve survival in severe burn cases.
 HBOT is typically initiated within 24 hours of the burn injury and continued daily alongside standard burn care.
-For chronic non-healing wounds beyond burns — including surgical wounds, pressure ulcers, and traumatic injuries — HBOT is also well-supported as an adjunctive therapy.
+For chronic non-healing wounds beyond burns, including surgical wounds, pressure ulcers, and traumatic injuries, HBOT is also well-supported as an adjunctive therapy.
 In Canadian burn centres, HBOT availability varies by facility, but it is recognized as part of comprehensive burn management protocols.

 Canada has both hospital-based and private hyperbaric facilities across the country.
-Major hospital programs include: Ontario — Toronto General Hospital, St. Michael's Hospital, Hamilton Health Sciences, and The Ottawa Hospital; British Columbia — Vancouver General Hospital; Quebec — Sacré-Coeur Hospital (Montreal), Hôtel-Dieu de Lévis; Nova Scotia — QEII Health Sciences Centre (Halifax); Alberta — Foothills Medical Centre (Calgary), Misericordia Hospital (Edmonton); Saskatchewan — Dr. F.H.
-Wigmore Regional Hospital (Moose Jaw); Newfoundland — Health Sciences Centre (St. John's).
-Additionally, there is a growing number of private clinics in Toronto, Vancouver, Calgary, Montreal, Ottawa, and other cities.
+Hospital programmes include: Ontario, Toronto General Hospital, Hamilton General Hospital, and The Ottawa Hospital; British Columbia, Vancouver General Hospital; Quebec, Sacré-Coeur Hospital (Montreal), Hôtel-Dieu de Lévis; Nova Scotia, QEII Health Sciences Centre (Halifax); Alberta, Arthur J.E.
+Child Comprehensive Cancer Centre / Foothills Medical Centre (Calgary), Misericordia Hospital (Edmonton); Saskatchewan, Dr. F.H.
+Wigmore Regional Hospital (Moose Jaw, subject to staffing availability, confirm current status with SHA before planning travel); Newfoundland & Labrador, Health Sciences Centre (St. John's).
+Additionally, a growing number of private clinics operate in Toronto, the GTA, Greater Vancouver, Edmonton, Montreal, Ottawa, and other cities.
 The Canadian Armed Forces also operates hyperbaric chambers at CFB Esquimalt and other locations.
-See our Facilities Directory for the full listing.
+See our facilities directory for the full listing.

 Hospital-based programs operate within accredited hospitals, are staffed by physicians with hyperbaric training, typically treat recognised conditions, accept provincial health insurance, and have access to full emergency medical support.
 Wait times may be longer, and treatment is limited to recognized medical indications.
 Approved independent facilities are regulated private clinics that meet provincial accreditation standards.
 In Ontario, select some eligible independent facilities may bill OHIP for approved indications; confirm eligibility directly with the treating site for covered indications.
 In Alberta, CPSA accredits private HBOT clinics; contact individual facilities regarding billing arrangements.
 Non-approved private clinics in other provinces offer faster access and more flexible scheduling, but costs are out of pocket (typically $150 to $400 per session) unless covered by private insurance.
 Both hospital and approved independent facilities use clinical-grade chambers and are subject to regulatory oversight.
 The best choice depends on your province, condition, and coverage eligibility.